I’ve never been much of a fighter. But on this night, the showdown was set. All I needed was an infamous Michael Buffer intro and a bell.

 When you yell at Sally out of frustration, you have an opportunity to realize your own flaws and change.
 But equally as important, you have an opportunity to bring the gospel to your living room.
 By humbly confessing your flaws to your children, you leave a crazy valuable impression on them.

-You have the primary responsibility for teaching your children about God, his character, the value of his Word, and the importance of following his will.
+You have the primary responsibility for teaching your children about God.

 Attention, Israel!
 God, our God!
 God the one and only!
 Love God, your God, with your whole heart: love him with all that’s in you, love him with all you’ve got!
 Write these commandments that I’ve given you today on your hearts.
 Get them inside of you and then get them inside your children.
 Talk about them wherever you are, sitting at home or walking in the street; talk about them from the time you get up in the morning to when you fall into bed at night.
 (Deuteronomy 6:4-6)